-Under the new rules impacted businesses will need to use compatible software to maintain digital records, calculate the VAT return and submit it to HMRC via an Application Programme Interface (‘API’).
+Under MTD, impacted businesses will need to use compatible software to maintain digital records and submit it to HMRC via an Application Programme Interface (‘API’).
 The current online portal for VAT return submission will not be available to businesses within the scope of MTD.

 Compatible software must be able to:

 - Record and preserve electronic records in an electronic form

 - Provide to HMRC information and returns from the electronic records in an electronic form and by using the API platform, and